 - Award of Seed Grants to Institutionalise EIDM in Governments: Competitive seed grants were awarded to AAS fellows with innovative approaches that spearhead the implementation of initiatives aimed at addressing bottlenecks that curtail institutionalisation of EIDM in government: Grants worth a total of US$20,000 per grantee were awarded to four winning proposals.The grantees have existing strong and trusted relationships with government agencies.
 The relationships, trust, and respect are important prerequisites for the successful implementation of initiatives to institutionalise evidence use within government agencies.

-- Introduction of an EIDM leadership award to recognise AAS scholars innovating with interventions that enhance EIDM culture in government institutions: The award will have a monetary value of US$5,000 for the winner, US$2,000 for the first runners-up and US$ 1,000 for the second runners-up.
-AAS fellows, grantees and affiliates will be eligible for the award.
+- Introduction of an EIDM leadership award to recognise AAS scholars innovating with interventions that enhance EIDM culture in government institutions: The award had a monetary value of US$5,000 for the winner, US$2,000 for the first runners-up and US$ 1,000 for the second runners-up.
+AAS fellows, grantees and affiliates were eligible for the award.

-- Host an EIDM leaning-sharing Conference: A conference to facilitate sharing of EIDM lessons within AAS’ networks, which comprises researchers, policymakers, and practitioners in East and West Africa will be held.
-The conference will comprise a call for abstracts on lessons and experiences from EIDM initiatives (individual and institutional efforts) within AAS networks, selection of abstracts, the award of travel grants to authors of selected abstracts, and travel grant awards to key EIDM actors from the two regions to ensure representation and deepen reach.
+- EIDM leaning-sharing Conference: A conference to facilitate sharing of EIDM lessons within AAS’ networks, which comprises researchers, policymakers, and practitioners in East and West Africa was held.
+The conference comprised a call for abstracts on lessons and experiences from EIDM initiatives (individual and institutional efforts) within AAS networks, selection of abstracts, the award of travel grants to authors of selected abstracts, and travel grant awards to key EIDM actors from the two regions to ensure representation and deepen reach.

-- Three government agencies, two in Nigeria and one in Uganda are working with AAS fellows to implement initiatives that promote and nurture EIDM.Learn about one of the initiatives in Nigeria
+- Three government agencies, two in Nigeria and one in Uganda were working with AAS fellows to implement initiatives that promote and nurture EIDM.Learn about one of the initiatives in Nigeria

-- Project activities have stimulated interest from other researchers outside the AAS network.
-For instance, eBase Africa in Cameroun has requested if we can invite researchers from their network to benefit from the planned training workshop for researchers, and also the evidence leaders conference to be hosted in July 2020.
-The Mawazo Institute has also expressed interest in having the women scholars it supports participate in the evidence leaders conference.
+- Project activities stimulated interest from other researchers outside the AAS network.
+For instance, eBase Africa in Cameroun requested if we can invite researchers from their network to benefit from the planned training workshop for researchers, and also the evidence leaders conference hosted in July 2020.
+The Mawazo Institute also expressed interest in having the women scholars it supports participate in the evidence leaders conference.

 - The pre-post evaluation conducted at the research communication and policy engagement workshop showed increased knowdge and skills on effective communications and policy engagement strategies

-The project is implemented by AFIDEP and the African Academy of Sciences (AAS) who will engage with various policymakers and institutions represented by the Fellows and Grantees involved in the project.
+The project was implemented by AFIDEP and the African Academy of Sciences (AAS) who engaged with various policymakers and institutions represented by the Fellows and Grantees involved in the project.

-The Evidence Leaders in Africa (ELA) project aims to expand leadership for the use of evidence in policy formulation and implementation by African governments.
+The Evidence Leaders in Africa (ELA) project aimed to expand leadership for the use of evidence in policy formulation and implementation by African governments.

 |Where:||Benin , Ethiopia , Ghana , Kenya , Nigeria , Rwanda , Tanzania , Uganda|